 Location and Accessibility

-Gustav Adolf Kirche is conveniently located at Pestalozzistraße 16 in Charlottenburg, Berlin.
-The nearest public transportation stations are the U-Bahn (subway) station “Kaiserdamm” and the S-Bahn (suburban train) station “Messe Nord/ICC.”
-The church is easily accessible by both public transport and private vehicles.
+Gustav Adolf Kirche is easy to find and situated at Pestalozzistraße 16 in Charlottenburg area of Berlin.
+Again, the nearest station is the U-Bahn (subway) “Kaiserdamm as well as the S-Bahn (suburban train) “Messe Nord/ICC.
+The church is well connected by public transport and the members of the church can even drive themselves to the church.

 Opening Hours and Admission